 The chance of miscarriage is associated with amniocentesis and chorionic villi sampling.
 However, the reported cases are very few.

 The present method is invasive, the female has to bear the pain.

 Notably, the cell-free DNA is one of the non-invasive options, still, the method is not more reliable and trusted.

-The cell-free fetal DNA test can be utilised as a screening method, for now, because it is not standardised yet.
+The cell-free fetal DNA test can be utilized as a screening method, for now, because it is not standardized yet.

 Also, due to the contamination of maternal cells, the chance of false-positive results is extremely high in it.